FXyz/FXyz/README.md

 }
 ```

-and create a JavaFX Application class:
+and create a JavaFX Application class `Sample` under the `org.fxyz3d` package:

 ```java
     @Override